 Motor vehicle insurance in India is generally valid for a period of 12 months from the date of inception or the policy start date and claims arising during this period would be covered by the insurance companies.
-Motorcycle insurance in India is rated on the basis of the cubic capacity of the vehicle and higher the cubic capacity, higher would be the premium.
+Motorcycle insurance in India is rated on the basis of the cubic capacity of the vehicle and the higher the cubic capacity, the higher would be the premium.

-As per a report the two wheeler sales in the year 2019 were all time industry high reaching 21 million units.
-Two wheeler or motorcycle is the best way of transportation in India due to many factors such as heavy population, congested roads, low cost transport, and suitable environmental conditions.
-While the developed countries heavily depend on the 4 wheeler due to the affordability and climatic conditions, Indians are biased towards two wheelers and motorcycles.
+As per a report, the two-wheeler sales in the year 2019 were all-time industry high reaching 21 million units.
+Two-wheeler or motorcycle is the best way of transportation in India due to many factors such as heavy population, congested roads, low-cost transport, and suitable environmental conditions.
+While the developed countries heavily depend on the 4 wheeler due to the affordability and climatic conditions, Indians are biased towards two-wheelers and motorcycles.

-What are the types of Motor cycle insurance?
+What are the types of Motorcycle insurance?

-Motor cycle insurance comes in 2 types: Third party only motorcycle insurance or Act only or Liability only motor cycle insurance & Comprehensive motor insurance.
+Motorcycle insurance comes in 2 types: Third-party only motorcycle insurance or Act only or Liability only motorcycle insurance & Comprehensive motor insurance.

-- First party motorcycle insurance: First party motorcycle insurance covers the loss or damage to the motorcycle insured due to any insured peril such as accident or natural disaster.
+- First party motorcycle insurance: First party motorcycle insurance covers the loss or damage to the motorcycle insured due to an insured peril such as an accident or natural disaster.
 The insurance company would indemnify the insured customer up to the Insured declared value which is the maximum liability of the insurance company in case of an accident.
 First party motorcycle insurance is also called as Own damage insurance which covers the motorcycle in case of any loss or damage.

-As per the Motor vehicles act, 1938 own damage insurance or first party motorcycle insurance is not mandatory while the third party motorcycle insurance is mandatory.
+As per the Motor vehicles act, 1938 own damage insurance or first party motorcycle insurance is not mandatory while third party motorcycle insurance is mandatory.
 The premium for own damage motorcycle insurance is decided by the insurance companies after taking into consideration many factors such as previous year loss ratio, claim costs, and any other expenses.

-The comprehensive 2 wheeler insurance online in India can be purchased online from PolicyBachat in 3 basic steps by entering all the basic details such as Make Model, Variant of the 2 wheeler, Date of registration, RTO etc. and paying the premium.
-The comprehensive motorcycle insurance is valid for a period of 12 months from the date of risk inception.
+The comprehensive 2 wheeler insurance online in India can be purchased online from PolicyBachat in 3 basic steps by entering all the basic details such as Make Model, Variant of the 2 wheeler, Date of registration, RTO, etc., and paying the premium.
+The comprehensive bike insurance is valid for a period of 12 months from the date of risk inception.

 What is covered Under Motorcycle Insurance Policy?

 Motorcycle insurance has the same coverage as mentioned in the Motor insurance policy wordings.
 Motorcycle insurance covers both the own damage of the vehicle and the third party loss of life or property damage depending on the type of cover chosen by the customer.
-Let us understand what is covered under the motorcycle insurance in India:
+Let us understand what is covered under motorcycle insurance in India:

-- Fire, Explosion, Self ignition or lightning.
+- Fire, Explosion, Self-ignition, or lightning.

-- Burglary, House breaking or Theft.
+- Burglary, Housebreaking, or Theft.

-- Act of God perils like Earthquake, Flood, and Cyclone etc which can cause loss to your motorcycle.
+- Act of God perils like Earthquake, Flood, and Cyclone, etc which can cause loss to your motorcycle.

-- Terrorism, Riot and Strike.
+- Terrorism, Riot, and Strike.